yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 As part of the release for the new Gateway LTS version we will commit to show everyone 2 compatibility dimensions:

-1. What component versions might you need to leverage the very latest Tyk experience across the entire stack.
+1. What component versions would you require to fully utilise the latest Tyk experience across the entire stack
 2. What components and versions remain backwards compatible with the new Gateway version.

 The table below is an illustrative example, but shows the intent: